cgta/otest/README.md

 #### In a ScalaJvm project:

-add the following to the build.sbt:
+add the following to the `build.sbt`:

 ```scala
 seq(bintrayResolverSettings:_*)